-Look in the top left hand corner of the Excel screen (Fig. 4.4) to see which cell (the active cell) you are in at any point in time.
+Look in the top left hand corner of the Excel screen (Fig. 4.4 on the previous page) to see which cell (the active cell) you are in at any point in time.

 Click on any cell now and look at the cell's coordinates in the top left corner of the spreadsheet window